Bawean deer

 The Bawean deer (Axis kuhlii), also known as Kuhl's hog deer or Bawean hog deer, is a highly threatened species of deer endemic to the island of Bawean in Indonesia.
 Due to ongoing habitat loss, small population size and limited range, the Bawean deer is evaluated as critically endangered on the IUCN Red List of Threatened Species.
 It is listed on Appendix I of CITES.
-It has few natural enemies except for birds of prey and large snakes such as pythons.
+It has few natural enemies except for birds of prey and pythons such as reticulated pythons.

 Description

 A typical height for males of 60–70 cm has been reported.
 Males have three-tined antlers.
 Their fawns are spotted at birth, which separates them from the best known western population of the related Indian hog deer (Axis porcinus).
 Their pelage is short, smooth, and soft, and generally a light brown in color.
 There are few distinctive yellow markings which are limited to the head and neck.
 There is also a light throat patch or 'bib' and a whitish eye-ring.
 Infants have white spots on their backs when younger.